laboon/CS1632_Fall2016/deliverables/2/deliverable2.md

 For this assignment, you (not a group) will write code and unit tests for CitySim9003.

 Requirements for this program are in the requirements.txt file in this directory.
 Sample output is also provided for several runs of the program.
 In case of ambiguity, please see the sample output as an example of what to display and how the system should work.
+Note that the sample output shows specific routes for given seeds - you do NOT have to have your seeds create the routes.
+They are purely for demonstration purposes.

 All code and tests should be on GitHub or GitLab in a private repository accessible to me.